 bike oil in my bike bag in the event of rain…check.
 I can’t say how much harder

 it made my ride but it sure didn’t help!
-Headed out on my 2
+Headed out on my 2nd lap I

 thought maybe the boys at the Higgens Point aid station would save me again so